ddkang/loss_dropper/README.md

 ```
 self.criterion = nn.NLLLoss(weight, reduction='none')
 ```
 *IMPORTANT*: loss truncation performs dropping at the _sequence_ level.
-The standard reduction in pytorch will aggregate over the wrong dimensions for truncation.
+The reductions other than `none` will aggregate over the wrong dimensions for truncation.

 4. Do loss dropping:
 ```